nextauthjs/docs/docs/getting-started/upgrade-to-v4.md

 We've added some basic customization options to our built-in pages like `signin`, `signout`, etc.

 These can be set under the `theme` configuration key.
-It used to string which only controlled the color scheme option.
+This used to be a string which only controlled the color scheme option.
 Now it is an object with the following options:

 ```js
 theme: {